quantmind/pulsar/docs/source/api/protocols.rst

 Clients
 =================

 This section introduces classes implementing the transport/protocol paradigm for clients with several connections to a remote :class:`.TcpServer`.
-:class:`BaseClient` is the main class here, and :class:`BaseClient.request` is the single most important method a subclass must implement.

 Abstract Client
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~